bbauska/JS-svg/README.md

 typeof null; -&gt; object
 </pre>

-Despite this, null is not considered an instance *of* an object.
+Despite this, null is not considered an instance <i>of</i> an object.
 We can confirm this by using the instanceof check.

 <pre>